 5. For taxpayers who do not itemize deductions, the standard deduction amount is subtracted from the taxpayer's adjusted gross income.
+TRUE

 6. A taxpayer with self-employment income of \$600 must file a tax return.
+TRUE

 7. A dependent child with earned income in excess of the available standard deduction amount must file a tax return.
+TRUE

 8. A single taxpayer, who is not blind and who is under age 65, with income of \$8,750 must file a tax return.
+FALSE

 9. If a taxpayer is due a refund, it will be mailed to the taxpayer regardless of whether he or she files a tax return.

-FALSE 10.
-Taxpayers with self-employment income of \$400 or more must file a tax return.
-TRUE 11.
-If your spouse dies during the tax year and you do not remarry, you must file as single for the year of death.
-FALSE 12.
-Taxpayers who do not qualify for married, head of household, or qualifying widow or widower filing status must file as single.
-TRUE 13.
-If an unmarried taxpayer paid more than half the cost of keeping a home which is the principal place of residence of a nephew, who is not her dependent, she may use the head of household filing status.
-FALSE 14.
-The maximum official individual income tax rate for 2012 is 35 percent.
-TRUE 15.
-All taxpayers may use the tax rate schedule to determine their tax liability.
-FALSE 16.
-The head of household tax rates are higher than the rates for a single taxpayer.
-FALSE 17.
-Most states are community property states.
+10. Taxpayers with self-employment income of \$400 or more must file a tax return.
+TRUE

+11. If your spouse dies during the tax year and you do not remarry, you must file as single for the year of death.
 FALSE

+12. Taxpayers who do not qualify for married, head of household, or qualifying widow or widower filing status must file as single.
+TRUE

+13. If an unmarried taxpayer paid more than half the cost of keeping a home which is the principal place of residence of a nephew, who is not her dependent, she may use the head of household filing status.

+14. The maximum official individual income tax rate for 2012 is 35 percent. $\underline{\textbf{TRUE}}$

+15. All taxpayers may use the tax rate schedule to determine their tax liability.
+FALSE

+16. The head of household tax rates are higher than the rates for a single taxpayer.
+FALSE

+17. Most states are community property states.
+FALSE

+18. If taxpayers are married and living together at the end of the year, they must file a joint tax return.

+19. A taxpayer who maintains a household with an unmarried child may qualify to file as head of household even if the child is not the taxpayer's dependent.
+FALSE

 20. A married person with a dependent child may choose to file as head of household if it reduces his or her tax liability.
+FALSE

 21. A taxpayer who is living alone and is legally separated from his or her spouse under a separate maintenance decree at year-end should file as single.
+TRUE

 22. An individual, age 22, enrolled on a full-time basis at a trade school, is considered a student for purposes of determining whether a dependency exemption is permitted.
+TRUE

 23. A dependency exemption may be claimed by the supporting taxpayer in the year of death of a dependent.
+TRUE

 24. For 2012, personal and dependency exemptions are \$3,800 each.
+TRUE

 25. Scholarships received by a student may be excluded for purposes of the support test for determining the availability of the dependency exemption.
+TRUE